Reconciliation Agreements Attorney in Jersey City

 The requirements are similar to other pre and post-nuptial agreements, such as:

-- Both parties having the advice of an attorney
+- Both parties must have the advice of an attorney

-- Providing full financial disclosure to the other party
+- Provide full financial disclosure to the other party

 - Absence of any coercion or duress

 Determining the fairness of an agreement is left to the discretion of the court.
-For this reason, it can be difficult to predict whether the court will or will not enforce the agreement.
-It is always advisable to seek the advice of a Jersey City reconciliation agreements attorney.
-We assist clients in preparing carefully thought out agreements that contain the details the court will be looking for when determining validity.
+We assist clients in preparing carefully thought out agreements that contain the details the court will be looking for when determining validity and enforcing agreements.

 Discuss a reconciliation agreement with a lawyer – call (201) 561-8441 for a consultation!